Vedantkoppal/Movie-Recommendation-System/README.md

 ---

 ## 🌟 Overview
 The **Movie Recommendation System** suggests movies based on a user's favorite selections.
 It employs **Collaborative Filtering** and **Content-Based Filtering** techniques to provide personalized recommendations.
-The live version utilizes **Collaborative Filtering**, while **Content-Based Filtering** is implemented in Jupyter notebooks.

-This system integrates data from multiple datasets, processes user-movie interactions, and stores the generated vectors in **Qdrant Vector Database**.
-Additionally, the **OMDB Movie API** is used to fetch and store movie metadata.
+This system integrates data from multiple datasets.
+To see detailed building of systems see jupyter notebooks provided.

 ---

 ## 🛠️ Tech Stack
 - **Frontend**: HTML, CSS (**TailwindCSS** for styling)
 - **Backend**: Flask
 - **Database**: SQLite